 3. Contact an SGA member

 4. Come to our meetings!
-We meet every Wednesday at 3:00 p.m. in the Student Center Club Resource Room, adjacent to the Student Government office.
+We meet every Tuesday at 3:00 p.m. in the Student Center Atrium.